markatots/qMaruPL/README.md

 Get the zip file: ***"qMaruPL.YYYY.MM.dd.zip"***
 I recommend that you get the latest one.
 You can also get "qMaruPL extension_sample.qvf" that is a sample Qlik Sense app using qMaruPL.
 Import the zip file into Qlik Sense Server via your QMC.
 Then "qMaruPL" qlik extenstion will be installed in your Qlik Sense environment.
+The name might be shown as maruPL according to the environment or QMC's version, though.
 Note that you don't need to unzip when you import to QMC.
 You can take the advantage of qMaruPL on both Qlik Sense SaaS and Qlik Sense on-premise.
 Of course, qMaruPL can be used with 漢字.

 ## Overall